 Sweden emigration and marriage records

 Ancestry.com has published a new collection of Swedish Emigration Registers for 1869-1948.
 It contains nearly 1.5 million records kept by local police at major ports of embarkation for emigrants who left Sweden to live abroad.
 According to the collection description, these records “provide details of those who left, where they left from and their intended place of arrival.
-Many of the passengers travelled beyond the port of arrival, settling in other cities and countries so be sure to check the image for intended destinations to see where they may have eventually established a new home.”
+Many of the passengers traveled beyond the port of arrival, settling in other cities and countries so be sure to check the image for intended destinations to see where they may have eventually established a new home.”

 Another Swedish collection has recently been updated at Ancestry.com, too: Sweden, Indexed Marriage Records, 1860-1947.
 It now contains nearly 6.7 million Swedish-language records from the Evangelical Lutheran Church in Sweden.
 Find both these collections at Ancestry.com: under Search > Catalog, enter “Sweden” as a keyword to bring up all Swedish collections.
 Or get a little help by clicking on the image above to read a free article on beginning Swedish genealogy research.